Member Schools in the Tuition Remission Program International Association of Baptist Colleges and Universities

 2. Remitting only the tuition portion of costs.

-3. Enrolling a combined total of only five students per year under the plan. (or more if they export more than 5)
+3. Enrolling a combined total of up to 5 students per year under the plan. (or more if they export more than 5)

 4. Reviewing the program annually.

 5. Retaining the right to exclude certain programs from the agreement, and